r3m25/spring-boot-client-service/README.md

 # Client Service - Spring Boot Example.

-In this project I have been creating content with diferents tools and libraries that we can use in own project.
+In this repo I have been creating content with diferents tools and libraries that they can use in your own projects.

 ## Getting Started